xma711/notebook/software_engineering/docker/README.md

 	- (the ip address of the container can be contained by logging into the container and do a ifconfig)

 from another computer, the container has to be started with proper port mapping.
-Assume the ssh port is 22 for the container, then the container should be started sth like:
+Assume the ssh port is 22 for the container, then the container should be started something like:
 docker run -p 2222:22 image_name
 then the external computer can access the container by: ssh -p 2222 username@host_ip_addr